szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1534:** Rebalance some potions

 - Potion of Icedust: instead of providing a set immunity to fire for 1 round, it adds +75% resistance to fire for 3 rounds.
 I was considering making this effect undispellable, but decided against it.
+- Potion of healing (basic): these options are generally speaking never used after a while.
+Therefore, now they heal 12 HP instead of 9 HP, which makes them marginally more useful without breaking balance.
 - Potion of Heroism: it also prevents morale failure as it increases the confidence of the drinker.
 It can also be drunk by any class.
 - Potion of Invulnerability: it also increases magic resistance by +10%, and it can be used by any class
 - Elixir of Health: the HP recovered is now 20 (from 10) and protects against being poisoned (but not to direct poison damage; not dispellable) for 10 seconds.
 This is added such that when taking heavy damage, if you're poisoned, it's more desirable than just gulping down a better HP potion to ensure survivability.